 Phillip is able to assist law firms in pitching for BVI work with insight into the latest trends and decisions in the BVI Court system.

 His opinions and comments on related offshore news, legislation and cases can be found on the Offshore Litigation Blog and he is also a contributing editor to British Virgin Islands Commercial Law, Sweet & Maxwell.
 He is a solicitor advocate and a member of the Society of Trusts and Estate Practitioners, the Chancery Bar Association and the Commercial Bar Association.

-- Acting for a number of institutional defendant banks, including Lloyds, Deutsche Bank and ABN Bank, on multi-billion dollar claw back claims brought by the liquidators of Fairfield Sentry Limited.
-The clawback claims went to the Privy Council and related injunction proceedings to the Court of Appeal
+- Defending a number of institutional defendant banks, including Lloyds, Deutsche Bank and ABN Bank, against multi-billion dollar clawback claims brought by the liquidators of Fairfield Sentry Limited which went to the Privy Council leading to the withdrawal of claims worth approximately US$$4 billion.

-Phillip is recognised as an expert in asset recovery.Who's Who Legal, 2019
+Phillip is recognised as a GIR "thought leader" and an expert in asset recovery.Who's Who Legal, 2019

 - England and Wales (not practising)